Key Takeaways

 Holistic Therapy

 Holistic therapy approaches treatment from a whole-person perspective, addressing physical, emotional, mental, and spiritual health, often integrating non-traditional methods with conventional treatments.
+Holistic therapy often encourages personal motivation for recovery and well-being, helping individuals align their treatment with their unique goals and intrinsic drive.
 Common practices include yoga, meditation, art therapy, and equine-assisted therapy, which encourage relaxation, mindfulness, and self-expression.